In the guide

-If the manufacture of pet food, even in your own home, includes ingredients from products of animal origin and even if these products are fit for human consumption - for example, using ingredients bought direct from a supermarket - then APHA approval is required (in addition to local authority registration or approval).
-This arises from the fact that once the decision is made to use human foodstuffs containing products of animal origin in the manufacture of pet food, then this material becomes an ABP.
+If the manufacture of pet food, even in your own home, includes ingredients from products of animal origin then APHA approval is required (in addition to local authority registration or approval).
+This applies even if these products are fit for human consumption - for example, using ingredients bought direct from a supermarket.
+The requirement arises from the fact that once the decision is made to use human foodstuffs containing products of animal origin in the manufacture of pet food, then this material becomes an ABP.
 APHA approval as a pet food plant is always required to handle such ABP.

 For approval to be granted in, for example, a domestic home, strict separation of the pet food ingredients from food still intended for human consumption must be achieved at all stages of processing, in order to safeguard both human and animal health.
 Such separation may be achieved by having totally separate facilities - for example, a dedicated kitchen, work area and storage area - or by strict time separation with a fully documented clean-down programme.
 Hazards need to be controlled by a documented HACCP plan supplemented by prerequisite programmes.

-A requirement of APHA approval is an ongoing microbiological testing regime for salmonella and enterobacteriaceae.
+A requirement of APHA approval is an ongoing microbiological testing regime for Salmonella and other enterobacteriaceae.
 This must be completed at a UKAS-accredited laboratory in accordance with ISO 17025 for ABP purposes.
 A search for compliant laboratories can be carried out on the UKAS website.

 Further guidance on using animal by-products to make pet food can found on the GOV.UK website.

-Since 30 June 2018 there has been a statutory fee associated with obtaining APHA approval.Back to top
+There is a statutory fee for obtaining APHA approval.Back to top